tomgobich/tiy_week7_day4_instagram_clone/README.md

 ##### The Iron Yard - Week 7, Day 4

-For this assignment we were to create an Instagram clone that could get and post images.
+For this assignment we were to create an Instagram clone.
+The backend for this assignment was provided to us.
+Our goal was to create at least three views:
+1. Home page - showing all the posted images
+2. Detail page - showing the details for a single selected image
+3. Add page - allowing the user to add a new image

+We were to also allow the users to 'like' an image, and to persist the like count via the database.

 ### Tech Used